Asphocarp/MIRA/src/test/sample.md

 ## Subheading

-You still get to see the raw markdown formatting when clicking the relevant line, or selecting the text.
+You still get ~~to~~ see the raw markdown formatting when clicking the relevant line, or selecting the text.

+- [ ] asdsdasdad
+- [x] asd

+- asdas
+    - asdasd
+    - [x] asd

+sdasdad